-Making your own marshmallow fondant (MMF) is easy, and the best part is, it gives you way more control over the finished product.
-I've tried a bunch of recipes, but this one is by far my favorite.
-It's quick and versatile, plus it's more elastic and easier to work with than many traditional fondant recipes.
-Once you give it a try, I promise you'll be hooked!
+Making your own marshmallow fondant (MMF) is easy — so easy, in fact, you can do it in your microwave!
+But that's not even the best part: DIYing your fondant actually gives you way more control over the finished product, and this recipe is more elastic and easier to work with than many traditional versions.
+Once you give it a try, you'll be hooked!

 - Food coloring (optional)

-Wonder why we included the chocolate?
-That's the magical secret!
-Including candy melts makes your fondant firmer, more elastic and easier to use.
+Chocolate is the magic ingredient to making your fondant firmer, more elastic and easier to use.
 Plus, it stops it from sagging or drying out.
 Win-win!

 Put the marshmallows and the water or lemon juice in a large microwave-safe bowl.
 Heat the mixture at full power for 40 seconds.
 Stir well.